Gonorrhea is a sexually transmitted infection (STI) caused by Neisseria gonorrhoeae bacteria.

 If you’re allergic to ceftriaxone, your doctor may prescribe other medications.

-If you still have symptoms three to five days after finishing antibiotic treatment, follow up with your healthcare provider.
+If you still have symptoms 3 to 5 days after finishing antibiotic treatment, follow up with a healthcare professional.
 You may need a different antibiotic or additional treatment.

 early treatment is key